 Colorado’s law is not as restrictive as some other states, but it does bar employers from mentioning that individuals with criminal histories should not apply to job ads and employment applications.
 It also prevents employers from asking about or requiring the disclosure of a person’s criminal history on the initial application or during a job interview (if the criminal history is sealed or expunged from their record).
 Keep in mind that while an employer can’t ask about criminal history on an application, they can still run a criminal background check on an employee at any time.
 This means some employers in Colorado may ask for permission to run a criminal background check on an application instead.

-If you feel you are being treated in an illegal manner by a prospective employer over your criminal history, contact a criminal defense lawyer in Denver, CO to ensure your rights are protected.
+If you feel you are being treated in an illegal manner by a prospective employer over your criminal history, contact a lawyer to ensure your rights are protected.
 However, keep in mind that if your complaint relates solely to a violation of the new “ban the box” law, you must take the matter to the Colorado Department of Labor.

 Finding a Job with Previous Convictions